-CDC does not recommend that people who are well wear a facemask to protect themselves from respiratory diseases, including COVID-19.
-Facemasks should be used by people who show symptoms of COVID-19 to help prevent the spread of the disease to others.
-The use of facemasks is also crucial for health workers and people who are taking care of someone in close settings (at home or in a health care facility).
-Please do not hoard facemasks.
+The use of face masks is also crucial for health workers and people who are taking care of someone in close settings (at home or in a health care facility).
+Please do not hoard medical-grade face masks.

 What should I do if I think I am sick with COVID-19?

 First, avoid visiting our residents and public places.
-If you’ve travelled recently to an impacted area or if you think you have been exposed to someone with COVID-19, contact your healthcare provider immediately.
+If you’ve traveled recently to an impacted area or if you think you have been exposed to someone with COVID-19, contact your healthcare provider immediately.

 Where can I get more information about COVID-19?

 Here are some useful links from the CDC that we have curated to help answer your most common questions:

 - 2019 Novel Coronavirus Home

 - What You Need to Know About COVID-19: Fact Sheet